 If things don't add up, contact me at (336) 226-9374 or e-mail me at , and I'll be glad to answer any questions you might have.
 My understanding of the market will keep you a step ahead through the entire deal.

 Step 5 – Find the house of your dreams

 We'll find the home of your dreams in the Burlington area, and when we do, I'll carefully create your home purchase offer.
 The offer will be made to fit your needs and the home.
 We'll include several contingencies, such as obtaining financing, carrying out the inspection, and a clear title.

 When we send in your offer, you'll need to present "earnest money."
 This is a cash deposit submitted to the home seller to secure the offer to purchase the property and is usually applied to the cost of closing.
 If your offer is accepted by the seller, we should close about 30 to 60 days afterward.
 This allows necessary time for your mortgage financing.

 Step 6 – Negotiate

-Step 7 – Obtain a loan
+Step 7 – Secure a loan

-Once the contract is complete, you'll begin working with your lender to close the loan.
+Once the deal is finished, you'll start working with your mortgage lender to close the loan.